"So," Fiona said.

 "No, literally MIA.
 We think he's been captured by our enemies in the DIY Barn, but…"

 "It's not just that I don't care," the customer interjected hurriedly.
 "Not caring implies a lack of interest.
 What I have is something like anti-interest.
 I actively don't want to know, you know?
 It's like I'd be offended if you told me.
 Look, forget Christian, he's not important.
 I just have to fix his crystal skull situation.
-I just need to take care of my side of the contract, so I can move on.
+Once I've taken care of my side of the contract I can move on.
 Christian can go to Hell."

 Fiona and Norman looked at each other and shrugged.

 "I have no idea what you're talking about," Norman said.
 "But last I saw that skull, Fanaka had it.
 I'll go see if it's still with him."

 Fanaka was in the staff room/armoury.
 The customer, Mr Pennington, was left at the door as Norman and Fiona went in to see him.
 Fanaka was red eyed and twitchy--both things probably related to the dozens of empty coffee cups that littered the room.

 "Oh, hello, hello, Forman and Nioma, yes.
 Finished repairs on AA gun, yes, all done."

 "Are you okay, Mr Fanaka?"
 Fiona said.

 Fanaka gave a broad smile and pulled back his hunched shoulders to show that he was fine.
 The effect was undercut when he replied in some unfamiliar language for several sentences before realising what he was doing.